Movie filmed in Ashe coming soon to a screen near you

-ASHE COUNTY — A movie which was partially filmed in the Todd area will make its television debut Saturday, June 6, at 8 p.m.
+ASHE COUNTY — A movie that was partially filmed in the Todd area will make its television debut Saturday, June 6, at 8 p.m.

 “The Mountain Minor” follows a violin as it passes down through five generations of a musical family from Kentucky, beginning in 1932, to a music stage in Cincinnati in the present.